 Maclean has been commissioned for TV and featured on Random Acts Channel 4 (2013 and 2016); BILLY CONNOLLY, PORTRAIT OF A LIFETIME, BBC One Scotland (2017) and RACHEL MACLEAN: THE SHOPPING CENTRE, Artist in Residence’ Channel 4, Bullring Birmingham with Firecrest Films and Channel 4 (2018).

 Her recent exhibitions and screenings include: ‘I Was Raised On The Internet’ Museum of Contemporary Art Chicago, USA (Present-Oct 2018); ‘Just B Yourself’ at Dublin City Gallery The Hugh Lane (2018); ‘Wot u about?’ at HOME, Manchester and Tate Britain, London (2016-17); ‘We Want Data!’ at Artpace, San Antonio, USA (2016).
-Upcoming projects and commissions in 2018-2019 include: ‘Rachel Maclean’ Solo Exhibition at Zabludowicz Collection London; ‘Hooked’ at London Science Gallery, Kings College London; KWM Artscentre in Beijing and is curating an exhibition with Arts Council Collection for Birmingham Museums.
+Other projects and commissions in 2018-2019 include: ‘Rachel Maclean’ Solo Exhibition at Zabludowicz Collection London; ‘Hooked’ at London Science Gallery, Kings College London; KWM Artscentre in Beijing and is curating an exhibition with Arts Council Collection for Birmingham Museums.